 Our staff have research strengths in a number of key areas, including:

-- British and American cinema, serials and television
+- British and American cinema and television history

 We have a proven track record of publication in respected journals and with prestigious presses.
 We also actively pursue new ways of conducting and disseminating our research as widely as possible.
 This might involve setting up innovative interdisciplinary collaborations with other academics, technical specialists and art institutions, curating major international exhibitions, hosting events targeted at the general public, creating interactive websites, and so on.